oleksandrbyk/blog/content/blog/2019-09-26-september-19-dvc-heartbeat.md

 ### Q: [Is there an issue if I set my `cache.s3` external cache to my default remote?](https://discordapp.com/channels/485586884165107732/563406153334128681/606197026488844338) I don’t quite understand what an external cache is for other than I have to have it for external outputs.

 Short answer is that we would suggest keeping them separately to avoid possible checksum overlaps.
-Cheksum on S3 might theoretically overlap with our checksums (with the content of the file being different), so it could be dangerous.
+Checksum on S3 might theoretically overlap with our checksums (with the content of the file being different), so it could be dangerous.
 The chances of losing data are pretty slim, but we would not risk it.
 Right now, we are working on making sure there are no possible overlapping.